Voter Pre-registration Requirements

 A voter may personally deliver or mail a voted absentee ballot to the County Auditor’s office or designate another person to do so.
 If a voter designates another person to return the ballot, the voter may require the other person to sign and give the voter a receipt.

-An absentee ballot that is physically received in the County Auditor’s office by 8:00 p.m. on Election Day is considered on time to be counted.
+An absentee ballot that is physically received in the County Auditor’s office by the time the polls close on Election Day is considered on time to be counted.

-An absentee ballot received in the County Auditor’s office between Election Day and noon the day after the election must either bear a legible postmark dated prior to Election Day or must have been electronically tracked in the U.S. Postal Service system prior to Election Day.
+An absentee ballot received in the County Auditor’s office after Election Day must bear a legible postmark dated prior to Election Day or must have been electronically tracked in the U.S. Postal Service system prior to Election Day.

 It is each voter’s responsibility to deliver or mail the voted ballot early enough to ensure it is on time to be counted.